MVPet/ProjectWW/index.md

 <b><i>Development Time: January 2016 to April 2016</i></b><br>
 </h4>
 <br>
 <p>This project originally began with me wanting to create a 2D version of Koei Tecmo's Dynasty Warriors series.
 As I got around to planning it out, I discovered that a 2D Dynasty Warriors is very similar to a 2D Beat 'Em Up so I decided to make a game combining the two concepts, a 2D Beat Em Up with Dynasty Warriors gameplay.
-I decided to use Street Fighter as the theme since my favorite Beat Em Ups were made by Capcom and a Street Fighter Warriors sounded like a cool idea.</p>
+I decided to use Street Fighter as the theme since my favorite Beat Em Ups were made by Capcom and a Street Fighter Warriors sounded like a cool idea.
+However, I have stopped development on this game due to the lack of interest for the demo.</p>

 <h3><p align = "center">The Demo</p></h3>